-Education is a partnership between students, families and school.
+Education is a partnership between students, families, and school.
 The key to a good partnership is communication.

-- Each student has an assigned Preceptor who is responsible for communicating with families at least once every two weeks and often more. - Preceptors are available to families to assist with their concerns and to answer questions (or when they don't know, to find out the answer). - Classroom and/or homeroom teachers may call on an as needed basis. - Families can also call our school office at 585-747-8911 or stop in between the hours of 7:30 a.m. and 4:00 p.m. whenever they have questions. - We welcome families to visit classes or to volunteer.
+- Each student has an assigned Preceptor who is responsible for communicating with families at least once every two weeks and often more. - Preceptors are available to families to assist with their concerns and answer questions (or when they don't know, to find out the answer). - Classroom may call on an as-needed basis. - Families can also call our school office at 585-747-8911 or stop in between the hours of 7:30 am and 4:00 pm whenever they have questions. - We welcome families to visit classes or to volunteer.
 All school visitors must sign in at the Main Office when they arrive and receive a visitor badge.